 We emigrated to Mindo area for a new opportunities.

-The Paz Family are Natives of the Cantón Baños de Agua Santa which is a little town nestled in the skirts of Tungurahua, an active volcano.
-Our family had a struggling socioeconomically to provide and care for their seven children, ours parents, Manuel Paz and Teresa Villafuerte were forced to migrate in order to search for better work opportunities.
+My Paz Family are Natives of the Cantón Baños de Agua Santa which is a little town nestled in the skirts of Tungurahua, an active volcano.
+Our family had a struggling socioeconomically to provide and care for their seven children.
+Ours parents, Manuel Paz and Teresa Villafuerte were forced to migrate in order to search for better work opportunities (birdwatching and photography tours).

-Another five weeks passed when our first tourist arrived to observe the Gallo de la Peña (andean cock of the rock).
-We were all surprised and overjoyed that after only a four hour birding tour we were paid $10 which was the equivalent of a complete days work for a farmer.
-Thus began the miracle.
-That one tourist visiting The Paz Bird Refuge would soon turn into thousands and the Refuge would be known all over the world.
-It is now one of the most visited birding attractions in the noroccidente of Ecuador.
+Another five weeks passed, when our first tourist arrived for birdwatching and photography the Gallo de la Peña (Andean cock of the rock).
+We were all surprised and overjoyed that after only a four hours birding tour, we were paid $10.
+Which was the equivalent of a complete day work for a farmer.

 Thus, began the miracle.
 That one tourist visiting The Refugio Paz de las Aves for birdwatching and photography would soon turn into thousands.
 And the Refugio would be known all over the world.
 It is now one of the most visited birdwatching and photography attractions in Mindo, Ecuador.

 One day while, we had the birdwatching and photography tours in Mindo.
 I was walking on the new path to the lek of the Andean Cock of the rock.
 I saw a dark bird with patches of light brown on its chest, long legs and a wide beak eating earth worms on the path.

 As I approached the bird, it flew away into its habitat.
 The next day I said to myself, “This bird with long legs and a big beak should be my friend.”